vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/Null Reference Exception.md

 1. **Either:**

     Assign a reference to the variable
     - Drag and drop the reference in the component's inspector.
-(If your field is serialized by Unity, ie. `public` or `[SerializeField`])
+(If your field is serialized by Unity)
-    - Manually assign the reference in a method like `Awake` or `Start`
+    - Manually assign the reference in a method like `Awake` or `Start` using `GetComponent`
     - Initialise the variable with `AddComponent` or `new`.

     **Or:**